-TF-IDF(Term Frequency-Inverse Document Frequency):measures importance term within document collection.TF-IDF vectorizes text documents numerical vectors representing significance each term document collection [8].
-It is often used with Cosine similarity as fundamental techniques in text mining and information retrieval.
+TF-IDF (Term Frequency-Inverse Document Frequency) measures term importance within a document collection.
+It vectorizes text documents into numerical vectors representing each term's significance [8].
+Often used with Cosine similarity, these techniques are fundamental in text mining and information retrieval.
 It essentially works by converting text into numerical vectors and leveraging geometric properties, we can effectively rank and retrieve relevant documents, enhancing the performance of search systems.

-The term frequency (tf(t,d)) of a term t in a document d is the number of times t appears in d.
+The term frequency (tf (t, d)) of a term t in a document d is the number of times t appears in d.
 This can be normalized by dividing by the total number of terms in d:

+Tf (t, d) =

-$$tf(t,d) = x = \frac{f{t,d}}{\sum{t \in d} f{t,d}}$$ (xiv)
+$$x = \frac{f{t,d}}{\sum{t \in d} f{t,d}}$$

+(xiv)